grillo/grillo-docs/docs/grillo-console/modules/technical_computing/shm.md

 # Structural Health Monitoring
 The `Structural Health Monitoring` module enables you to calculate and plot signal properties in time and frequency domain and issue `Alerts` in case a threshold is exceeded.

-The module receives the `Event` object and processes 5-minute signal window after the origin time of the event.
+The module receives the `Event` object and processes a 5-minute signal window after the origin time of the event.

 You can claculate and plot the following signal properties: